ikeowoabiodun/Technology-Diffusion-in-Genetically-Engineered-Crops-A-Panel-Data-Analysis-of-U.S.-Corn-Adoption/README.md

-# Technology Diffusion in Genetically Engineered Crops

-## A Panel Data Analysis of U.S. Corn Adoption
+# Technology Diffusion and Adoption Dynamics in Genetically Engineered Crops: A Panel Data Analysis of U.S. Corn

+## Problem Statement

+Understanding how agricultural technologies diffuse over time is critical for improving productivity, sustainability, and innovation adoption in agribusiness systems.
+While genetically engineered (GE) crops have been widely adopted, less is known about the transition dynamics between different generations of technology, particularly the shift from single-trait to multi-trait (stacked) varieties.

+This study investigates whether observed adoption patterns reflect technological upgrading behavior among farmers, using panel data econometric methods.

+## Research Objective

-This project examines the adoption dynamics of genetically engineered (GE) crop technologies across U.S. states, focusing on the transition from single-trait technologies to stacked gene varieties using panel data econometric methods.
+To analyze the adoption dynamics of genetically engineered crop technologies and examine whether farmers transition from single-trait technologies (herbicide tolerance and insect resistance) to more advanced stacked gene varieties.

-## Introduction
+## Data Description

-Genetically engineered (GE) crops have transformed modern agriculture through the introduction of traits such as herbicide tolerance (HT) and insect resistance (Bt).
-Over time, these single-trait technologies have been combined into stacked gene varieties, offering multiple benefits simultaneously.

-This study investigates whether adoption patterns reflect a transition from single-trait to multi-trait technologies.
+The dataset consists of state-level panel data on GE crop adoption in the United States, structured as:

+- Cross-sectional units: U.S. states
+- Time dimension: Multiple years

-## Tools Used
+## Variables:

-- Python (pandas, numpy)
+- Herbicide-tolerant (HT) adoption
-- matplotlib
+- Insect-resistant (Bt) adoption
-- statsmodels
+- Stacked gene adoption

-- linearmodels (PanelOLS)
+This structure enables analysis of both cross-state variation and temporal dynamics.

+## Methodology

+This study applies a panel data econometric framework to capture both time and cross-sectional effects.

 ## Data Processing
-The dataset contains state-level panel data on GE crop adoption across multiple years (State × Year structure).

-Key steps:

-* Cleaned encoding issues (`latin1`)
-* Converted data from long to wide format using pivot tables
-* Standardized column names
+- Cleaning encoding inconsistencies (latin1)
+- Reshaping dataset (long to wide format)
+- Standardizing variable names
-* Handled missing values
+- Handling missing values

 ## Exploratory Data Analysis
 This pattern suggests a shift from early-stage adoption of single-trait technologies toward more advanced multi-trait (stacked) innovations.